genome/breakdancer/gmt-web/content/install.md

 ===================

 To run BreakDancer, first use *bam2cfg.pl* to prepare the required per-invocation config file.
-See the usage docs for params. me Modeling System uses the native apt package manager, and links to an apt repository served from apt.genome.wustl.edu for systematic updates.
+See the usage docs for params.
 <p class='terminal' markdown='1'>
 /usr/lib/breakdancer-max{{ page.version_suffix }}/bam2cfg.pl ...
 </p>